GoogleCloudPlatform/cloud-hackathons/hacks/genai-fe/solutions.md

   driver_name
 ```

-Once the correct SQL has been determined, the following prompt should, in most cases :), give the correct answer.
+After determining and running the correct SQL, the following prompt should, in most cases :), give the correct answer.

 ```text
 Given the following telemetry data from Formula E cars for a second, an accident has happened, could you please identify the two drivers who were involved in that accident and explain why you think that
 ```

+If participants don't get the right answer, you can suggest them to play with the prompt and or settings (temperature/model etc.).